Join the Great Dane Care Newsletter!

 Note: This Great Dane puppy cost range was found by surveying 81 reputable breeders in late 2019.

-If they are members of a reputable organization such as the American Kennel Club it can go a long way toward their credibility, but it also adds cost.
-There are many “backyard” breeders out there who simply love the breed and care about promoting it.
+If they are members of a reputable organization such as the American Kennel Club, it can go a long way toward their credibility, but it also adds cost.
+Many “backyard” breeders simply love the breed and care about promoting it are out there as well.

 Adoption Fees